Biology BS Degree

 - Conduct research alongside your professors who are actively engaged in further study and exploration.
 As an undergraduate, you will get ample hands-on experience learning scientific methodology.

 - Complete courses that ensure the most up-to-date scientific training.

 - Choose from 11 pre-professional tracks that offer sound preparation for entry into a range of health science programs from veterinary medicine, dentistry and medicine to physical therapy or physician assistant.

-- Use state-of-the-art lab facilities in the biology department as well as work with The University of Texas Health Science Center at Tyler, a unique medical center that is on the cutting edge of medical and clinical research.
+- Use state-of-the-art lab facilities in the biology department, and work with The University of Texas Health Science Center at Tyler, a unique medical center that is on the leading edge of medical and clinical research.

 - Network with other biology students through the Tri Beta Biological Honor Society, or participate in the Pre-Med Club for students studying for a career in medicine.

-Cell Biology – Discover the essential structure and function of cells.
-The emphasis is on cell structure, metabolism, components of membranes and organelles and intracellular trafficking.
+Discover the essential structure and function of cells, with emphasis on cell structure, metabolism, components of membranes and organelles, and intracellular trafficking.

-More about UT Tyler’s biology programs of study
+More about UT Tyler’s biology program of study.